 - i.
 Work with an accompanist, outside of master class or lesson time, at least once a week. - ii.
-It is expected that each student will be thoroughly acquainted with the piano accompaniment to his or her music before coming to his or her voice lessons and to master classes. - Each student is expected to keep aerobically fit and maintain good muscle tone especially in the torso area of the body.
+It is expected that each student will be thoroughly acquainted with the piano accompaniment to his or her music before coming to his or her voice lessons and to master classes. - iii.
+Each student is expected to keep aerobically fit and maintain good muscle tone especially in the torso area of the body.
 Weekly aerobic and muscle toning work-out sessions of some sort (i.e. walking, stationary cycling, skipping, crunches, lateral crunches, push-ups, conditioning-level weight training program, etc.) are a mandatory requirement for this course.
 You must be in excellent physical condition (become a vocal athlete) in order to develop excellent vocal technique.
-Please consult your physician before beginning any exercise program.
+Please consult your physician before beginning any exercise program. - iv.
+Students are expected to add vocal exercises from The Structure Of Singing on a regular basis as technical growth and development requires.
+Testing may occur throughout the year or during a jury on your performance of several of the exercises from this textbook or from your lessons.